Mattagami First Nation

 The Mattagami First Nation is an Anishnaabe First Nation band government - mainly Ojibwe, Oji-Cree and some Odawa - in the Canadian province of Ontario situated along the Mattagami River.
 The First Nation members of the community primarily live on the Mattagami 71 reserve in the Sudbury District near Gogama.
-The on-reserve population is approximately 100 residents.
+The on-reserve population is approximately 200 residents.

 Mattagami First Nation is part of the Wabun Tribal Council, a political organization which is also part of the Nishnawbe-Aski Nation (NAN), representing the Treaty 9 area.
-The current chief of the Mattagami First Nation is Chad Boissoneau.
+The current chief of the Mattagami First Nation is Jennifer Constant.

-The reserve has its own elementary school, while high school students are bused to Timmins.
+The reserve has its own elementary school, while high school students have the option to attend Keewaytinook Internet High school in the community or they are bused to Timmins.